PranjalPatel14/PranjalPatel14/README.md

 - 👋 Hi, I’m @PranjalPatel14
 - 👀 I’m interested in building website
-- 🌱 I’m currently learning Java, React, ML
+- 🌱 I’m currently learning React, ML
-- 💞 📫

 <!---
 PranjalPatel14/PranjalPatel14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.